A strong version of implicit function theorem: Introduction

-Consider a system of (analytic/formal/$C^\infty$/$C^k$) equations $F(\ux,\uy)=0$.
-The classical Implicit Function Theorem reads: if the matrix of derivatives $\di_\uy F(0,0)=F'_\uy(0,0)$ is right invertible (i.e. is of the full rank) then $F(\ux,\uy)=0$, has a (analytic/formal/etc.) solution .
-The condition "$F'_\uy(0,0)$ is right invertible" is quite restrictive.
-For example, the theorem does not ensure the solution of the equation $xy=0$ (in the vicinity of $(0,0)$) or $y^2=0$ (at any point).
+The condition ``$F'_\by(0,0)$ is right invertible" is quite restrictive.
+For example, the theorem does not ensure a solution of the one-variable equation $xy=0$ (in the vicinity of $(0,0)$) or of $y^2=0$ (at any point).